jshaam7/deepfake-detection-cnn-model/README.md

 ## Collaboration

-This project was developed in collaboration with a teammate.
+This project was developed in collaboration with a project teammate under the guidance of the UBC Data Science Club President.
 My primary contributions included:

 - Designing and training the CNN architecture in TensorFlow/Keras